Back to Blogs

 Key Risk Domains

 Today’s global businesses face a wide range of compliance risks that go beyond traditional financial concerns.
 Key areas include data privacy laws, anti-bribery regulations, international trade rules, environmental, social, and governance (ESG) responsibilities, and human rights protections.
-Each domain comes with its own set of challenges, particularly when dealing with vendors in different regions.
+Each domain presents its own set of challenges, particularly when working with vendors across regions.
 Missteps in any of these areas can result in costly penalties and reputational harm.
-To build strong vendor risk compliance programs, companies must assess how each risk category applies to their third parties and design controls that address them accordingly.
+To build strong vendor risk compliance programs, companies must assess how each risk category applies to their third parties and design controls to address those risks.

 Regional Snapshots

 Understanding regional regulations is critical for any organization working across borders.
 In the EU, the Corporate Sustainability Due Diligence Directive (CSDDD) requires robust oversight of human rights and environmental practices within supply chains.
 In the United States, the Foreign Corrupt Practices Act (FCPA) focuses on preventing bribery and maintaining accurate financial records.
-These laws each target specific issues but share a common goal: holding businesses accountable for the behavior of third parties.
+These laws each target specific issues but share a common goal: holding businesses accountable for third-party behavior.
 Effective risk regulation and compliance require companies to tailor their approach to match each region’s legal expectations.

 Regulatory Risk Impacts